 The firm has also represented Bahrain and Canada.

 The year before, as co-counsel with Clifford Chance, the firm helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a US$400 million ICSID claim against Egypt.
 The case concerned gas pricing and tax measures that affected a petrochemicals investment.
-The terms of the settlement weren’t disclosed.

-The firm has had a number of successes for Egyptian General Petroleum Company (EGPC).
+The firm has had successes for Egyptian General Petroleum Company (EGPC).
 In one London-seated case, the client only got the firm involved 18 months into the proceedings, having failed to retain external counsel before that point.
 Zulficar nevertheless turned things around and won an award with costs in EGPC’s favour.

 It also helped EGPC settle a US$200 million claim brought by Egyptian oil company PICO, shortly after filing a statement of defence.